LEARNAcademy/syllabus/github/assessments.md

 #### Next Steps
 - An instructor will review your code and leave you comments.
   - Possible Instructor responses are:
-    - Approval: Well done, You are clear to merge.
+    - Approval: You are clear to merge.
     - Comment: There is something that should be changed before approval.
     - Request for Changes: The is something large that is needs to be addressed before the Assessment can continue being reviewed.
 - Once Your PR has been approved, open your pull request and click the green `Merge pull request button`